-While those who elect to do the optional morning walk will have an earlier start, we set out a little later today and travel the short distance to the Panorama Route.
+We set out a little later today and travel the short distance to the Panorama Route.
 Strung along the escarpment that divides the central plateau and low-lying bushveld of the Kruger, the sights of the Panorama route offer us a day of scenic delights.
 We will visit the highlights of Bourke’s Luck Potholes, the Three Rondavels and God’s Window before returning to camp in the late afternoon.

 Kruger National Park